 Lisa St. George, MSW, CPRP, brings over 40 years of experience in the health and human services industry to the OPEN MINDS team.
 Her areas of expertise include peer support, inpatient psychiatry, program and training development, child welfare services, and recovery practices.

-Ms. St. George currently serves as the Director of Recovery Practices for RI International as well as the Director of RI Consulting division.
+Ms. St. George currently serves as the Director of Recovery Practices for RI International as well as the Director of RI Consulting Division.
 In this role, she oversees international recovery practice operations.
-In addition, she manages the leading certifying core peer training (PET) program in the country that provides training to the Veterans Administration (VA) as well as other organizations in the US, England and New Zealand.
-She also provides recovery consultation and pieces of training to domestic and internationally based systems, organizations, and people who provide services to people with mental health, substance use, and co-occurring conditions.
+In addition, she manages the leading certifying core peer training (PET) program in the country that provides training to the Veterans Administration (VA) as well as other organizations in the US, England, and New Zealand.
+She also provides recovery consultation and training to domestic and internationally based systems, organizations, and people who provide services to people with mental health, substance use, and co-occurring conditions.

 Previously, Ms. St. George served as a Regional Vice President for Recovery Innovations and was responsible for leading eight large peer-run community mental health programs across California, Arizona, and New Zealand.
 In this role, she provided extensive leadership development and wrote detailed reports for funders, created policy and procedures for the programs, and responded to RFPs for the organizations.